 Date Rolling Behaviour

-Is used in combination with DAY COUNT CONVENTION- and express the Business day convention to be used for the interest calculation of all interest bearing instruments, such as Loan/Deposits, IRS, Bonds etc - that have periodic interest calculations.
-ADJUST DATES then stipulates if the above rule should be applied on Payment Date or both Payment and Maturity Date.
+in combination with 'Day Count Convention' - and express the Business Day Convention to be used for the interest calculation of all interest bearing instruments, such as Loan/Deposits, IRS, Bonds etc - that have periodic interest calculations.
+'Adjust Dates' then stipulates if the above rule should be applied on Payment Date or both Payment and Maturity Date.

 The following options available;